-The Graduate College spans the university in supervising graduate studies and offering all postbaccalaureate degrees except the Juris Doctor, which is administered by the College of Law, and graduate degrees offered by ASU West.
+The Graduate College spans the university in supervising graduate studies and offering all postbaccalaureate degrees except the Juris Doctor, which is administered by the College of Law.
 Since more than 1,600 ASU faculty members teach graduate students in more than 100 instructional units, the Graduate College works closely with the other colleges and academic units.
 In most cases, graduate instruction is offered by units that also provide related undergraduate programs.

+Interdisciplinary Study

-Interdisciplinary Study.
-Although most graduate programs are offered by academic units, diverse interdisciplinary programs cross academic disciplines and come under the supervision of the Graduate College.
+Although most graduate programs are offered by academic units, diverse interdisciplinary programs cross academic disciplines and come under the supervision of the

+Graduate College.
 Many majors are in fields that are still emerging as recognized academic disciplines and, therefore, do not customarily form the academic basis for departments.
 Other fields of study are inherently interdisciplinary and do not fit well with conventional disciplines around which departments are formed.
 Curricula must reflect intrinsically broad disciplinary affinities, and faculty must be drawn from more than one academic unit.

-Currently, the Graduate College oversees 11 interdisciplinary programs; several others are planned.
+Currently, the Graduate College oversees nine interdisciplinary programs; several others are planned.
 Existing programs include

 - 1. Creative Writing (M.F.A.);

-- 2. Curriculum and Instruction (Ph.D.), jointly administered with the College of Education;
+- Curriculum and Instruction (Ph.D.), jointly administered with the College of Education;

 - 3. Exercise Science (Ph.D.);

-- 4. Geographic Information Science (Interdisciplinary Certificate);
+- 4. Geographic Information Science (certificate);

-- 5. Gerontology (Certificate in Gerontology jointly offered by ASU Main and ASU West);

-- 6. Justice Studies (Ph.D.);

-- 7. Materials Science (M.S.);
+- 5. Materials Science (M.S.);

-- 8. Science and Engineering of Materials (Ph.D.);
+- 6. Science and Engineering of Materials (Ph.D.);

-- 9. Speech and Hearing Science (Ph.D.);
+- 7. Speech and Hearing Science (Ph.D.);

-- 10. Statistics (M.S. and certificate); and
+- 8. Statistics (M.S. and certificate); and

-- 11. Transportation Systems (Certificate in Transportation Systems).
+- 9. Transportation Systems (certificate).